Scientific Computing Logo

 The Problem

-IMS offers a centralised platform for managing inventory across systems.
-It enhances availability, supports forecasting, reduces operational costs, and minimises downtime.
+IMS offers a centralised web-based platform for managing inventory across complex infrastructures.
+It can categorise different parts, create individual records for physical entities and move these records between systems, tracking their usage condition.
+IMS also keeps track of spares, so you will always know when the best time to order new parts is.
+IMS enhances availability, supports forecasting, reduces operational costs, and minimises downtime.
 The system is continuously evolving, with new features and improvements being released based on user feedback and operational needs.

 Below are several key interfaces that highlight the functionality and design of the system: